 Ask first parents

 - How did you come by your decision to make an adoption plan?
-(A good agency will let the expectant parents take the lead and not push them into ANY option.
+(An ethical agency will let the expectant parents take the lead and not push them into ANY option.
 This is crucial to reducing the risk of expectant parents changing their minds.
 The decision has to be freely made, and I would run fast from an agency that puts pressure on expectant parents to “give up” a baby.)

 - To what degree did you feel supported by the agency?